Healthcare planning for newly qualified and younger professionals

 My key message is to employ the services of a solicitor, tax adviser and financial adviser who are well-qualified and specialists within the healthcare sector.
 They can make a big difference.

 This article should not be construed as a personalised recommendation.
+The most suitable solution for you will depend on your own personal circumstances.
 No action should be taken without seeking further formal advice.

-MHA Moore and Smalley is regulated by the Financial Conduct Authority, FCA registration number 448716.
+MHA Moore and Smalley is the trading name of Moore and Smalley LLP.
+Moore and Smalley LLP is regulated by the Financial Conduct Authority, FCA registration number 448716.

 My key message is to employ the services of a solicitor, tax adviser and financial adviser who are well-qualified and specialists within the healthcare sector.
 They can make a big difference.